Auckland

 Fiordland

-In the far south of the west of the South Island, Fiordland is one of the natural wonders of New Zealand and the World.
+In the far south west of the South Island, Fiordland is one of the natural wonders of New Zealand and the World.
 It has World Heritage status to back this up with a string of amazing destinations including Lake Te Anau, Lake Manapouri, Doubtful Sound, Milford Sound, Mitre Peak, Fiordland & Mount Aspiring National Parks and the famous Milford Track.
+Check for Fiordland motels here.

 Invercargill